mrshmllow/BetterRecipeBook/README.md

     - [With a alterative recipes menu open, typing into the search bar won't close the menu.](https://github.com/mrshmllow/BetterRecipeBook/raw/main/.github/images/demo_bug_1.png)
     - Submit your own to be fixed [on github](https://github.com/mrshmllow/BetterRecipeBook/labels/Vanilla%20bug), make sure to include a [offical bug report](https://bugs.mojang.com/projects/MC/summary)
 - ### [Known mod bugs](https://github.com/mrshmllow/BetterRecipeBook/labels/bug)
-    - In 1.17 and above, hovering the last item in a alternatives list incorrectly renders the player model and other items in the players inventory.